 Mueller is the author of a multiple-prize-winning book analyzing public opinion during the Korean and Vietnam Wars, War, Presidents and Public Opinion (Wiley, 1973) (“a classic” according to the American Political Science Review) and of Retreat from Doomsday: The Obsolescence of Major War (Basic Books, 1989) which deals with changing attitudes toward war.
 In a front page review of this latter book in the Sunday book section of the Washington Post, McGeorge Bundy commented, “Mueller makes you think, and his method of argument combines fresh insights with trenchant prose in a way that makes thoughtful reading agreeable.”
 Mueller has also published Policy and Opinion in the Gulf War (University of Chicago Press, 1994) and Quiet Cataclysm: Reflections on the Recent Transformation of World Politics (HarperCollins, 1995).
 His Capitalism, Democracy, and Ralph’s Pretty Good Grocery was published in 1999 by Princeton University Press.
 In his review in The Weekly Standard, David J. Silver writes, “Mueller’s provocative book deserves a wide audience. . . .
 Mueller writes sharp, brisk, and witty prose that is unfailingly lucid.”
 Mueller’s book about international and civil wars, The Remnants of War, was published by Cornell University Press in 2004.
 Writing in The New Republic, Gregg Easterbrook called it “brilliantly original and urgent.”
 It was awarded the Lepgold Prize from Georgetown University for the best book on international relations in 2004.
-Retreat from Doomsday, Quiet Cataclysm, and War, Presidents and Public Opinion have recently been reprinted.
+Retreat from Doomsday (expanded and updated), Quiet Cataclysm, and War, Presidents and Public Opinion have been reprinted.

 In another field, he is the author of Astaire Dancing (Knopf, 1985).
 Before publication this book won the de la Torre Bueno prize of Dance Perspectives Foundation as the “most distinguished manuscript on dance;” since publication, it has been called “one of the most satisfying, rich and witty film books ever written” by Kirkus Reviews, and “an extraordinary study of film art” by the New York Times.
-This book has recently been digitially remastered and republished.
-Information about the reprint.
-Mueller also provides the commentary track on the DVD version of the 1936 Astaire-Rogers film, Swing Time.
-He is the director of Ohio State's Dance Film Archive, a set of DVDs, videotapes, and 16mm films that are available for purchase and rental.
+The book furnishes a detailed assessment of each of Astaire’s 31 musical films and analysis of each musical number including 2344 frame pictures.
+This book has now been digitally remastered and republished with a new preface by the author.
+The frame pictures in the new edition have been recaptured in far higher quality than in the original, and those from color films are presented in color.